How to Make Bread, From Beginners to Experts

 A favorite for bakers of all skill levels, and especially good if you're just starting out.
 Quick breads are usually leavened with baking soda or powder.
 Which is great news when you can't find yeast at the store.
 Try a classic like Janet's Rich Banana Bread or Mom's Zucchini Bread, or reach into the savory zone with Spicy Cheese Quick Bread.
 Get tips to make the best quick breads.

 As an alternative to baking loaves of quick bread, start off with something easy like muffins.
 Any quick bread batter can be made into muffins by reducing the baking time — start checking for doneness at about 20 or 25 minutes for a standard size muffin.
 To get started, whip up a batch of our top-rated To Die For Blueberry Muffins for breakfast.
 Get tips to make delicious muffins.

 Start with EZ Drop Biscuits, which don't require any more equipment and know-how than wielding a kitchen spoon.
 Once those biscuits have passed the test, try a cut-out biscuit.
-If you don't have a biscuit cutter, don't worry.
+Use a biscuit cutter ($5, amazon.com) or if you don't have a biscuit cutter, don't worry.
 A drinking glass dipped in flour makes a beautiful circle.
 Basic Biscuits is a traditional recipe, but you can also add any flavorings you choose, like cheese and spices in Cheddar Bay Biscuits or add something sweet, like dried fruit, to Tea Biscuits.